jovotech/jovo-framework/docs/04_platform-specifics/amazon-alexa/dialog.md

 #### Update Intent

 Updating an intent gives you the possibility to change slot values or the confirmation status for slots or intents.
 Here's an example:

+You already have the user's name stored in the database, so you don't want to ask for it again.
+Therefor you just update the intent and add the slot value.
 ```javascript
 let updatedIntent = {
     name: 'TestIntent',